Siya0829/PostgreSQL/README.md

 --2 This query identifies patterns where loans with higher interest rate spreads are more likely to default.
 --This query helps spot risky loans that are more likely to default based on high-interest rate spreads.
-You can use this insight to re-evaluate loan pricing models.
+This can be used to re-evaluate loan pricing models.

  WITH default_risk AS (
     SELECT al.id, al.loan_amount, al.Interest_rate_spread, ld.loan_type, ld.Credit_Worthiness